tagirsabirov/tagir.github.io/_posts/2018-10-17-raspberry-pi-weather-station.md

 As I live in Daly City, where fog and cold winds are not scarce, the science fair project suits well to this environment.
 My science fair project was to find out if there was a correlation between wind speed and air pressure since I wanted to find out whether each of them correlate.
 I used my Raspberry Pi to record the data and send it to a data monitoring software called Outlyer.
-We did some research on how to build a simple weather station to measure these two variables using a Raspberry PI, but to be honest the solutions didn't exist anymore (for example on the [official Raspberry PI website](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station){:target="_blank" rel="noopener"}
+I did this project with the help of my step-dad, as he used to work at Outlyer.
-they have an entire section on building a weather station using a kit from Oracle which you could only get a couple of years ago from a school that applied for them), or too complicated, trying to replicate the entire Oracle kit from scratch, a little too complicated for a 12 year old.
+[official Raspberry PI website](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station){:target="_blank" rel="noopener"}

-So instead we pieced together a simple weather station with just the key components we needed to measure air pressure and wind speed, and then use some simple Python scripts to push the data into Outlyer for storage and analysis.
-Below are the complete instructions on how to build the project so you can also build a simple but effective weather station at home yourself too!
+Me and my stepdad pieced together a simple weather station with just the key components we needed to measure air pressure and wind speed, and then use some simple Python scripts to push the data into Outlyer for storage and analysis.
+Below are the complete instructions on how to build the project so you can also build a simple but effective weather station at home yourself.

 ## Parts List